Best security apps to defend your device in 2020 - TechEngage

 This application is less directed towards antivirus software and more towards a practical way of retrieving a lost or stolen device.
 It is available for both Android and iOS.

-Using geo-location data, Prey works to safeguard your device on a daily basis.
-It offers a whole host of useful features such as ‘control zones,’ which notify you if your phone leaves a certain area – ensuring that you learn of your devices misplacement immediately.
+Using geo-location data, Prey works to safeguard your device daily.
+It offers a whole host of useful features such as ‘control zones,’ which notify you if your phone leaves a specific area – ensuring that you learn of your devices misplacement immediately.
 It also utilizes your phones’ camera functions and snaps silent photos of whoever holds it.

 A feature that we particularly value is its ability to present a message on the display screen.
 So, if it has been lost, you can write a message asking for the person in possession to contact you on the given details.